uptechteam/ios-cookbook/4-1-redux.md

 }
 ```

-You might notice that in the example above we don't actually load the messages when `.loadMessages` action is dispatched.
+You might notice that in the example above we don't actually load the messages when a `.loadMessages` action is dispatched.
 That's because reducers are pure and can't perform network requests.
 On how to perform asynchronous changes a bit later.

 ## Store

-Store should meet following requirements:
+A Store should meet the following requirements:

 - hold application state;
 - allow an access to the current state value;
-- allow state to be updated via `dispatch(action)`;
+- allow the state to be updated via `dispatch(action)`;
-- allow state to be observed.
+- allow the state to be observed.

-Store can be easily implemented with or without a reactive framework and be reused in each view model.
+A Store can be easily implemented with or without a reactive framework and be reused in each view model.
 Here is how the API can look like.

 ```swift
 final class ReduxStore<State, Action> {